EKINSOL-DEV/linux_libnfc-nci/python/README.md

    - Try writing shorter text content

 5. **Multi-tag detection not working**
-   - Many NFC readers don't support true simultaneous multi-tag detection
-   - Run the diagnostic: `sudo python nfc_multi_tag_diagnostic.py`
-   - Try the enhanced demo: `sudo python nfc_multi_tag_enhanced.py --mode auto`
-   - Use sequential detection as fallback: place tags one at a time quickly
    - Check if getNumTags() returns values > 1 with debug logging enabled
-   - **For PN7160 controllers**: Use `sudo python nfc_pn7160_multi_tag.py` for anti-collision support
+   - For PN7160 controllers: Use `sudo python nfc_multi_monitor_demo.py` for real-time monitoring
+   - Multi-tag works best with sequential access using selectNextTag()
+   - Try the real-time monitor to see live multi-tag detection

 ### Writing Safety